 - Kahlua can be swapped out for Bailey’s Irish Cream at the same quantity for a similarly sweet and creamy, boozy coffee popsicle.
 Again, be sure not to use more alcohol than the recipe calls for or else your popsicles won’t freeze properly!

-I don’t recommend that you leave a bottle of Kahlua in the freezer as the consistency will change and become clumpy.
-Though Kahlua does contain a high amount of alcohol, the liquor can often become chunky, inconsistent, and thick at below freezing temperature.
+I don’t recommend that you leave a bottle of Kahlua in the freezer as the consistency can change and become clumpy.
+Though Kahlua does contain a high amount of alcohol, the liquor may become chunky, inconsistent, and thick at below freezing temperature.

 Unfortunately, the beverage can remain inconsistent even once it is brought back to room temperature and it can become very difficult to pour.
 Even if you are able to get the thawed liquor out of the bottle, the flavor and texture will have been altered when the Kahlua froze.